MISSION DAY 2019

 Sacred Heart Chapel

-Join us as Dr. Julie Hanlon Rubio, Professor of Social Ethics at the Jesuit School of Theology of Santa Clara University, explores how we might engage in dialogues of mutual respect and understanding in a world marked by conflict, isolation, and distrust.
+At this year's Mission Day, Dr. Julie Hanlon Rubio, Professor of Social Ethics at the Jesuit School of Theology of Santa Clara University, explored how we might engage in dialogues of mutual respect and understanding in a world marked by conflict, isolation, and distrust.
 Is finding common ground possible?
 Is it worthwhile?
 And how does LMU’s mission and identity shape how we approach these questions?

 About the Speaker